- Home

 A dose of culture

 Not all museums close their doors in the evening.
-The National Gallery of Ireland is open until 8.30pm on Thursdays, often with evening events on offer, and the National Museum of Ireland Archaeology is open until 8pm on Thursdays during the summer.
+The National Gallery of Ireland is open until 8.30pm on Thursdays, often with evening events on offer, and the National Museum of Ireland, Kildare Street is open until 8pm on Thursdays during the summer.
 It’s also worth keeping an eye out for First Fridays at the Museum of Literature Ireland where, on the first Friday of every month, the museum hosts an evening of live music and readings until 9pm.
 Admission is free from 6pm.
 The Chester Beatty is open until 8pm on Wednesdays when there are often special talks and events.

 You could also catch a play or a concert in one of Dublin’s theatres and venues, from the touring shows in the Bord Gáis Energy Theatre to the quirkier productions in the Abbey.
 Don’t forget the smaller theatres too, like the trio of stages in Temple Bar - Smock Alley, Project Arts Centre and The New Theatre – as well as the Viking Theatre in Clontarf.